dli85/ImageProcessingProgram/README.md

 NOTE: If you to run the script.txt file by adding it's path as a command line input, the program will close after the script is done running.

+TODO:
+1. Tests
+   1. Test blur, sharpen, and all color transformation commands
+   2. Test loading from .jpg/.jpeg/.png/.bmp
+   3. Test saving to a .jpg/.jpeg/.png/.bmp
+   4. Combinations + tests from previous self eval
+2. Color transformation
+3. Saving
+4. Include new commands on the script

 # Image Sources